syncfusion-content/xamarin-docs/Xamarin/SfLinearGauge/Getting-Started.md

 ## Add Scales

-The scale that point out to the values can be added by instantiating LinearScale class and setting minimum values, maximum values scale intervals and colors etc.
+The scale that point out to the values can be added by instantiating LinearScale class and setting minimum values, maximum values, scale intervals and colors etc.

 {% tabs %}